-(B) All business entities located in or doing business in San Francisco in which the contributor holds the position of director, officer, partner, trustee, employee, or any position of management.
+(B) All business entities located in or doing business in San Francisco in which the contributor holds the position of and receives compensation as director, officer, partner, trustee, employee, or any position of management.

 (2) Filing.
 Persons required to make the disclosures required by subsection (b)(1) shall disclose such information by filing a form, to be specified by the Ethics Commission, with that agency.